 After you hire an attorney, then you should consult with insurance.
 Florida law requires drivers to carry a minimum of $10,000 in personal injury protection, which is what you will use to help cover medical bills from your accident and lost wages from time off work instead of suing the other driver.

-This is the requirement since Florida operates under a pure comparative fault system, which means all drivers in the accident share the blame to some degree.
+This is the requirement since Florida operates under a modified comparative fault system, which means all drivers in the accident share the blame to some degree.
 If you are the driver that is not at fault, your share of the blame will be significantly less than the other drivers.

 Despite what they may advertise, your insurance company is not out to give you all the help you need.
 Rather, insurance companies are always looking for ways to save money, which means they will look for slip-ups in your statement to reduce your settlement.
 This is another reason why you should hire an experienced attorney to speak on your behalf and not run into this issue.